haxzie/streamon-website/contents/blogs/31-05-2020-what-is-streamon/index.md

 ## How can I go live on Instagram from my PC/Laptop?

-You have your high end camera's, sound system and a high-end PC setup in your studio, or you simply want to stream a YouTube video or a live video call on Instagram.
+You have your digital cameras, sound system and a high-end PC setup in your studio, or you simply want to stream a YouTube video or a live video call on Instagram.
 But, Instagram only support streaming through their offical app.
 Introducing [Streamon](https://getstreamon.com)!
 This tiny app can help you setup live streaming to instagram live with all your studio setup right from your Windows/Linux/Mac machine.

 Follow these simple steps to setup live streaming to Instagram directly from your PC.
 - You need an [Instagram](https://instagram.com) account